Provide a collection of statistical methods that incorporate both element-wise and group-wise penalties to estimate a precision matrix.

 - alpha

-The optimal penalty balancing parameter.
+The optimal mixing parameter.

 - initial